 However, Hungary offers more than just its history.
 Discover the attributes of a thriving modern nation, as well as its 21st century culture.
 Hungary is a place where the locals are rediscovering their surroundings, enabling their cities, and the country as a whole, to burst into life as it welcomes its guests.

-Hungarian is hard to understand and to speak.
+speak.
 If you know a few keywords, however, such as Köszönöm!
 (Thank you), Jó napot!
 (Hello), the locals will be grateful.